zship/deferreds.js/doc/mixin/Chainable.md

 ## some

-Delegates to {Deferreds.some}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.some} resolves to a single {Boolean} value, this will most likely end the chain.
+Delegates to {deferreds/some}, filling in the `list` argument from the result of the previous function in the chain.
+Because {deferreds/some} is fulfilled with a single {Boolean} value, this will most likely end the chain.

 ## sortBy

-Delegates to {Deferreds.sortBy}, filling in the `list` argument from the result of the previous function in the chain.
+Delegates to {deferreds/sortBy}, filling in the `list` argument from the result of the previous function in the chain.